pgdr/talks/sw-demystified/PITCHME.md

 ### Software projects in Equinor

 * Use **free and open source software** to make Equinor a more competitive, agile and cost-effective organization
- * procurement and software deliveries shall evaluate
+ * procurement & software delivery shall evaluate
- * all developed by/for Equinor shall be open source
+ * all developed by/for Equinor shall be
- * all development utlize open source technologies
+ * all development utlize

+open source

 +++